APPLYING FOR FIRST-YEAR STUDENT FINANCIAL AID

 Step 1: CSS Financial Aid Profile

-Complete the CSS/Financial Aid Profile using estimated/actual 2019 income and tax information by November 15 for Early Decision I candidates; January 15 for Early Decision II candidates; and February 1 for all other applicants.
+Complete the CSS/Financial Aid Profile using estimated/actual 2019 income and tax information by November 15 for Early Decision I candidates; January 15 for Early Decision II candidates; and we have extended our deadline to March 1 for all other applicants.
 The Hobart and William Smith college code is 2294.

 If parents are divorced, separated, or were never married, your noncustodial parent will need to complete a separate CSS Profile.
 Each parent will access their CSS Profile with different College Board log-in credentials.